DiamondCoder02/Lulu_Femboy/README.md

 Please don't use this...(, **unless you know what mess I made here.**)
 #### A bit of explanation:
 Just my own little bot to learn.
 Early in development.
 Still not stupid proof but working on it as I don't want it to break often.
+Feel free to contribute if you want I appriciate every problem report and every help.
 This bot only works with slash commands.
 NSFW commands only works in nsfw channels. :3
 ## Setup
 - Have latest [NodeJs](https://nodejs.org/en/) installed.